 Speed and Performance: A Head-to-Head Look

-- WireGuard: Your go-to for 4K streaming, competitive gaming, and downloading huge files.
+• WireGuard: best for 4K streaming, competitive gaming, large downloads.

 Mobile Stability and Roaming